-While the advent of the Returnable Plastic Container (RPC) brought sustainable fanfare, it appears that the use of corrugated cardboard may provide a better experience for consumers of fresh produce.
+While the advent of the Returnable Plastic Container (RPC) brought sustainable fanfare, it appears that the use of corrugated cardboard may provide a better experience for customers of fresh produce.
 A study published last year showed that corrugated containers keep fruit and vegetables fresh up to three days longer than RPCs.

 New scientific study by Professor Rosalba Lanciotti at the University of Bologna (Italy) shows that microorganisms die much quicker when placed on cardboard surfaces where they get trapped in the paper fibers and die due to a lack of water and nutrients.
 Conversely, these same bugs survive longer on the slick plastic surfaces.